-We carried out this announced inspection on 26 April 2021 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced focussed inspection on 14 May 2021 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered provider was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
 The inspection was led by a Care Quality Commission, (CQC), inspector who was supported by a specialist dental adviser.